kemalcr/kemal/docs/middlewares.md

 ### HTTP Basic Authorization

 This middleware let's you add HTTP Basic Authorization support to your Kemal application.
-To increase easy of use you can use this middleware with `basic_auth` macro like below.
+You can easily use this middleware with `basic_auth` macro like below.

 ```crystal
 require "kemal"